laurarajala/module2/README.md

 because the OpenNebula installation required root -rights to add the apt-key to access the opennebula -package..

->> used "su -" to access the root and "su - ubuntu" to go back to normal user on run.sh
+>> used "sudo -s" to access the root and "su - ubuntu" to go back to normal user on run.sh

 This worked fine while installing "by-hand" so tried using it for saltstack as well